seqan/seqan3/doc/tutorial/alphabet/index.md

 ## The char representation of an alphabet symbol

-Our alphabets also have a character representation, because it is more intuitive to work with them than using the rank.
-Each alphabet symbol is represented by its respective character whenever possible (`A ⟼ 'A'`).
+Our alphabets also have a character representation because it is more intuitive to work with them than using the rank.
+Each alphabet symbol is represented by its respective character whenever possible (<code>A ⟼ 'A'</code>).
 Analogously to the rank, SeqAn provides the function seqan3::to_char for converting a symbol to its character representation.

 \snippet alphabet_main.cpp char

 Above you have seen that you can assign an alphabet symbol from a character with seqan3::from_char.
-In contrast to the rank interface, this assignment is not a bijection, because the whole spectrum of available chars is mapped to values inside the alphabet.
+In contrast to the rank interface, this assignment is not a bijection because the whole spectrum of available chars is mapped to values inside the alphabet.
 For instance, assigning to seqan3::dna4 from any character other than `C`, `G` or `T` results in the value <code>'A'_dna4</code> and assigning from any character except `A`, `C`, `G` or `T` to seqan3::dna5 results in the value <code>'N'_dna5</code>.
-You can avoid the implicit conversion by using seqan3::assign_char_strict, which throws seqan3::invalid_char_assignment on invalid characters.
+You can avoid the implicit conversion by using seqan3::assign_char_strict which throws seqan3::invalid_char_assignment on invalid characters.

 \snippet alphabet_main.cpp char_strict